BlinkUX/sequelize-mock/docs/api/instance.md

 This simply sets the `deletedAt` value and has no other effect on the mock Instance

 ###  Return
-Returns <Promise> will always resolve as a successful destroy
+`Promise`: will always resolve as a successful destroy